OnionIoT/documentation/docs/packages/custom-package.md

 Packages may also include:

-- A file directory to hold configuration and other additional files.
+- A files directory to hold configuration and other additional files.
-- A patch directory is meant to store patches for source code.
+- A patches directory is meant to store patches for source code.
 - The source code for the package.

 ### Package makefile